-18 Drawing Path Diagrams
+19 Drawing Path Diagrams

-Zhiyong Zhang and Yujiao Mai, Department of Psychology, University of Notre Dame
+Zhiyong Zhang and Yujiao Mai Department of Psychology University of Notre Dame

 Structural equation modeling (SEM) is a statistical technique that can be used to evaluate relations among observed and latent variables (Hoyle, 1995).
-A SEM model typically consists of observed and latent variables where an observed variable can be measured directly but a latent variable has to be assessed using observed variables.
+An SEM model typically consists of observed and latent variables where an observed variable can be measured directly but a latent variable has to be assessed using observed variables.
 The relations between two variables can be non-directional as correlation relationship or directional as regression relationship (Hoyle, 1995; Kline, 2011).
 SEM generalizes many commonly used statistical models such as confirmatory factor models, path models, latent regression models, and growth curve models (Kline, 2011).
-Over the past few decades, the use of SEM has been rapidly growing in many disciplines (Kline, 2011; Nachtigall et al., 2003; Westland, 2015), especially in education (Khine, 2013), psychology (MacCallum & Austin, 2000), management (Shook et al., 2004), and marketing (Babin et al., 2008), benefiting from the fact that a SEM can be represented graphically as a path diagram.
+Over the past few decades, the use of SEM has been rapidly growing in many disciplines (Kline, 2011; Nachtigall et al., 2003; Westland, 2015), especially in education (Khine, 2013), psychology (MacCallum & Austin, 2000), management (Shook et al., 2004), and marketing (Babin et al., 2008), benefiting from the fact that an SEM can be represented graphically as a path diagram.

-18.1 Traditional path diagrams
+19.1 Traditional Path Diagrams

-Figure 18.1 shows a typical path diagram for a SEM.
-A SEM path diagram consists of two types of graphical components: variables and paths.
+Figure 19.1.1 shows a typical path diagram for SEM.
+An SEM path diagram consists of two types of graphical components: variables and paths.
 The variables are also called vertices/nodes and the paths are also called edges in graph theory.

-18.1.1 Variables
+19.1.1 Variables